jmatthiesen/dotnet-ai-resources/README.md

 ## Semantic Kernel
 - [Overview - Semantic Kernel](https://github.com/microsoft/semantic-kernel) - SDK built by Microsoft that lets you "build agents that can call your existing code."
 Provides native support for working in .NET.
 - [Semantic Kernel Cookbook](https://github.com/microsoft/SemanticKernelCookBook) - A set of examples for achieving common tasks using Semantic Kernel, with Polyglot Notebooks available for .NET developers.

+## AutoGen.Net
+- [AutoGen.Net](https://microsoft.github.io/autogen-for-net/) - Official .NET implementation of the [AutoGen](https://microsoft.github.io/autogen/) python project.
+AutoGen is a multi-agent conversation framework built by MS Research that allows you to easily construct multi-agent conversation and workflows.

 ## Orchestrators